Jappie3/Psycronix/README.md

-# Psychronix - My NixOS config
+# Psycronix - My NixOS config

 I am still learning Nix, and have a long way to go.
 Publishing my dots here in the hopes that some other beginner(s) might find it useful.